PowerDNS/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

   :>json list: A list of metrics related to that pool :>json list servers: A list of :json:object:`Server` objects present in that pool

+.. http:get:: /api/v1/servers/localhost/rings?maxQueries=NUM&maxResponses=NUM

+  .. versionadded:: 1.9.0

+  Get the most recent queries and responses from the in-memory ring buffers.
+Returns up to ``maxQueries`` query entries if set, up to ``maxResponses`` responses if set, and the whole content of the ring buffers otherwise.

+  :>json list queries: The list of the most recent queries, as :json:object:`RingEntry` objects :>json list responses: The list of the most recent responses, as :json:object:`RingEntry` objects

 JSON Objects
 ~~~~~~~~~~~~